chocolatey/docs/input/en-us/choco/commands/outdated.md

 Enhanced:
  - 0: no outdated packages
  - -1 or 1: an error has occurred
- - 2: outdated packages have been found
+ - 2: outdated packages have been found (enhanced)

 > :choco-info: **NOTE**
 >